 The Department of Education has identified four acceptable “technology-based” deterrents.
-The University of Illinois uses two of these reduce the amount copyright infringement over Peer To Peer (P2P) networks.
+The University of Illinois uses one of these to reduce the amount copyright infringement over Peer To Peer (P2P) networks.

 A copyright infringement notice is sent to email@example.com.
-The notice is examined to determine if the infringing computer is located in University housing or on the campus network.
-If the potential infringing party is determined to be a student, the notice will be forwarded on to University Housing (if the student lives in University Housing) or the Office for Student Conflict Resolution.
+The notice is examined to determine if the infringing device is located on the campus network.

-If subsequent violations are alleged with the same student, the student is informed of the requirement to meet with a hearing officer and that their access will remain shut down until such a meeting takes place.
-The hearing officer will meet with the student to discuss the nature of the violation and University policy regarding copyright infringement.
-The hearing officer may impose formal sanctions ranging from a University Reprimand to Conduct Probation, or make a referral to an appropriate disciplinary committee for a Dismissal proceeding.
+If more than 3 violations are alleged with the same individual and they are a student, the student is informed of the requirement to meet with a disciplinary officer and that their internet access will remain shut down until such a meeting takes place.
+The disciplinary officer will meet with the student to discuss the nature of the violation and University policy regarding copyright infringement.
+The disciplinary officer may impose formal sanctions ranging from a University Reprimand to Conduct Probation, or make a referral to an appropriate disciplinary committee for a Dismissal proceeding.
 Formal sanctions will vary depending on the severity of the violation or if the offense has been a part of a larger pattern of misbehavior.
-The hearing officer may also assign educational sanctions and restrictions to teach the students the importance of this policy and lessen the likelihood of a reoccurrence.
+The disciplinary officer may also assign educational sanctions and restrictions to teach the students the importance of this policy and lessen the likelihood of a reoccurrence.
 After this process is completed, the student’s access to internet resources is restored.